-How to Set Realistic Deadlines For Your Aviation SMS
+How to Set Realistic Deadlines for Your Aviation SMS

 Where many SMS initiatives run into problems is not setting realistic deadlines for implementation activities.
-This is a problem because an unrealistic deadline:
+This is a problem because of an unrealistic deadline:

 - Creates pressure to conform to standards that aren’t feasible;

 - Causes managers to "pencil-whip" requirements, such as seen in "paper-SMS;"

 - Looks bad to be constantly late on progress;

 - Tendency is to widen the gap between documentation and real performance by forcing the deadline.